 music, without borders.

 Moderator: Mayssa Karaa, Artistic Director, Berklee Abu Dhabi

 Internationally-recognized drummer, percussionist and composer George Lernis celebrates the release of his new album “Between Two Worlds” with a concert, brief introductory remarks about what it means to be an immigrant and help immigrants thrive in the US.
 Concert follows with Q/A. (Photo by Keren He)

-By sharing his own creative journey as composer, George Lernis will help participants consider the cultural influences that feel resonant and authentic in creative output and sense of identity.
+By engaging in informal conversation as he shares his own creative journey as composer, George Lernis will help student and adult immigrants be inspired to consider the cultural influences that feel resonant and authentic in creative output and sense of identity.

 Join a virtual conversation to share your creative ideas and practice your English.
 Details and date for first session forthcoming.
 Stay tuned.